 Organized calls for mass immigration from the Third World were coming primarily from business lobbies looking for cheap labour and mass consumers.
 Academics were happily producing theoretical works on the supposed merits of multiculturalism and willingly supporting mass immigration without much empirical evidence about its supposed benefits or costs.
 Their support was more a result of their obsession with racial equality, their opposition to Western colonization of Third World peoples, and the increasing identification of whiteness per se with racism.

 But soon enough, in the early 2000s, studies started coming out assessing the consequences of diversification.
 From the beginning, however, these studies tended to be guided by the idea that diversity was a positive goal.
 No academic was questioning the program itself.
-Such opposition was deemed to be “bigoted” and “ignorant,” not for the educated, beyond the orbit of research proposals.
+Such opposition was deemed to be “bigoted” and “ignorant,” beyond the orbit of research proposals.
 Empirical studies were framed in such a way that negative findings about immigration were categorized as “challenges” to be overcome with further “integration” proposals and calls for policy initiatives to increase opportunities for immigrants.
 Negative reactions by White members of the host nation were not allowed to enter into the “empirical data” but were summarily disqualified as indications that the community was “xenophobic.”
 Only the criticisms of minorities, or conformists on the left, about “lack of affirmative action,” or “lack of integration efforts,” was counted as evidence, not against the program, but as further confirmation of the need to expand the program.

 But suddenly, in the year 2006, a study by Harvard professor Robert Putnam was released, based on detailed interviews of nearly 30,000 people across America, showing that the greater the diversity in a community, the less people trusted each other, the less they gave to charity and worked on projects to improve the community, and the less they voted.
 In those communities supposedly enriched by diversity, neighbors trusted one another about half as much as they did in those communities that remained homogeneously White.